jchen9182/sys_final_proj/README.md

     - Parent folder (this repo, since this program doesn't support changing folders)
     - Permissions in rwxrwxrwx form
     - The properties window is reduced for folders.
 For example, there is no point in displaying the size of a folder.
-- Double click a file to open it as well
+- Double click a file/folder to open it as well
+  - A back button in the top left to go to the parent directory
 - The arrow in the top right of the window:
   - New File/Folder (same implementation)
     - Like rename, will not allow you to create a file/folder that already exists